abtisgmbh/hands-on-azure-iac/labs/04-arm-storageaccount/README.md

 # 4 HandsOn Lab ARM - Deploy Storage Account

-- Create ARM template to deploy a storage account and deploy it to the resource group of the cloud shell instance
+Create ARM template to deploy a storage account and deploy it to the resource group of the cloud shell instance

-## Requirements:
+## Requirements

 - The ARM template must be called `azuredeploy.json`
 - `Standard_LRS` is used as sku